sahilphule/devops-templates/documentation/pulumi/azure/virtual-machine-pulumi/virtual-machine-pulumi.md

-# AKS Provisioning using Pulumi
+# Azure Virtual Machine Provisioning using Pulumi
-- We will provision the AKS using Pulumi as an Infrastructure as Code.
+- We will provision the Azure Virtual Machine using Pulumi as an Infrastructure as Code.
 - We will deploy it in a custom Virtual Network for isolation.
-- We will connect the AKS to ACR for Docker Image.
+- We will SSH into the Virtual Machine, and install the docker.
-- We will also deploy MySQL Flexible to store the relational data and connect it to AKS.
+- Then, we will deploy the Nginx Container and try accessing it on the Web Browser.

 ---
 ## Prerequisites